Kids need dental care, too! That's why choosing a plan that offers dental insurance for kids is so important.

-With a Spirit Dental plan, you can rest assured that, if your child needs braces, you’ll be covered.
+With a Spirit Dental plan for kids, you can rest assured that you'll be covered if your child needs braces.
 And that’s important because, on average, braces could cost anywhere from $3,000 to $7,000!

-If you’re interested in learning more about dental insurance for children’s orthodontics, click here.
+If you’re interested in learning more about dental insurance for children’s orthodontics, visit our orthodontic insurance page.

 Ah, wisdom teeth.
 Sometimes, they aren’t so “wise,” particularly when they don’t grow in perfectly straight.
-These are the last chompers to erupt, but many teens have impacted wisdom teeth that may result in damage to nearby teeth, as well as pain, infection, and other oral health issues.
+These are the last chompers to erupt, but many teens have impacted wisdom teeth that may damage nearby teeth, as well as pain, infection and other oral health issues.

 Even when the wisdom teeth do erupt correctly, they’re difficult to clean because they’re all the way in the back of the mouth.
 This makes them vulnerable to gum disease and cavities.